 Impact

-The Burst Statistics plugin contains a flaw in the is_mainwp_authenticated() function, where the return value of the password validation is incorrectly interpreted.
+The vulnerability is a flaw in the is_mainwp_authenticated() function where the return value of the password validation is incorrectly interpreted, representing a CWE-287 (Authentication Bypass) weakness.
 An attacker who knows an administrator’s username can send any Basic Authentication password in the Authorization header.
 The plugin mistakenly accepts the request and treats the attacker as the admin for the request’s duration, allowing full administrative privileges without legitimate credentials.
-This gives the attacker the ability to perform any action that a site owner can, effectively enabling a temporary admin takeover.
+This permits the attacker to perform any action that a site owner can, effectively enabling a temporary admin takeover.

 Affected Systems